laurap-dev/gradebook-docs/getting-started.md

 # Getting Started with GradeBook

-This guide will walk you through installing GradeBook, creating your first gradebook, and understanding the basic workflow.
+This guide will walk you through installing GradeBook, creating your first GradeBook, and understanding the basic workflow.

 ## Installation